 If you are recording inside, wind noise won’t be a factor, so windscreens and pop filters will both defend your mic from plosive noise and saliva.

-Recording Without Windscreens Or Pop Filter
+Recording Without Windscreens or a Pop Filter

 You can stream and record without any type of mic cover!
 A lot of recording artists don’t use these pieces of equipment, as they believe their audio and voice sound cleaner when mesh or fabric isn’t covering the mic.